Master of Science in Data Science 2024-2025 Edition

 Master of Science Data Science Courses

 This course is designed to provide entering MSDS students with the skills necessary to be successful in a graduate data science program.
-Students will garner an understanding of the use of the critical expectations of a graduate level program.
+Spanning two full days, it focuses on foundational knowledge in statistics, programming, data visualization, and communication.
+Moreover, the course offers insights into program expectations and introduces students to the available computing resources.

 MSDS 610.
 Deep Learning.
 3 Credit Hours.